 The Specialist Program in School Psychology is a program of study typically requiring four years of post-baccalaureate study.
 This format was designed to allow access by the working professional.
 Candidates typically take, on average, nine credit hours per semester.
 Courses are offered in an eight-week format with weekend class meetings, and in a traditional format during the evenings.
 Some courses may be offered via a hybrid model or online.
 Within the first semester of training, candidates may elect to follow a three-year program designed for traditional, full-time students.
-Regardless of the pace with which the candidate completes the program, all coursework and field-based experiences within the curriculum are required.
+Regardless of the pace with which the candidate completes the program, all coursework and field-based experiences within the curriculum are required and delivered in a sequential set of learning experiences.